Baruch Charney Vladeck: Life in America

 Leadership of the Jewish Socialist Federation in 1917.

-Seated: Ben-Tsien Hofman, Max Goldfarb, Morris Winchevsky, A. Litvak, Hannah Salutsky, and Moishe Terman.
+Seated (L-R): Ben-Tsien Hofman, Max Goldfarb, Morris Winchevsky, A. Litvak, Hannah Salutsky, and Moishe Terman.

-Standing (L-R): Shauchno Epstein, Frank Rozenblat, Baruch Charney Vladeck, Moissaye Olgin, and Jacob Salutsky.
+Standing: Shauchno Epstein, Frank Rozenblat, Baruch Charney Vladeck, Moissaye Olgin, and Jacob Salutsky.

 In America, Vladeck made use of his previous experience as a public speaker, traveling extensively for four years (sponsored by the Jewish Agitation Bureau) and giving public lectures on a variety of social, political, and economic topics.
 The socialist Jewish Daily Forward affectionately dubbed him "the Young Lassalle", echoing his earlier moniker.
 During this time, Vladeck's idealistic perception of America would be tempered by encounters with Jim Crow racism in the South and violent strikebreaking in Philadelphia.

 Vladeck joined the staff of The Forward in 1912 as manager of its Philadelphia branch, while also studying at the Teachers' College of the University of Pennsylvania.
 He became a naturalized citizen in 1915 and made his first run for public office the same year, campaigning unsuccessfully for Judge of the Philadelphia Orphans' Court on the Socialist ticket.

 In 1916, Forward editor Abraham Cahan invited Vladeck to New York to become city manager of the paper.
 By this point, he was an active member of the Socialist Party and its Yiddish-language affiliate, the Jewish Socialist Federation.
 During that year's elections, he became an important ally of Meyer London, a fellow Jewish emigrant from the Russian Empire, and aided him in his re-election campaign.
 Vladeck himself ran for State Senate, coming in third place with 20 percent of the vote.
 When the Russian Revolution broke out a few months later, he celebrated the downfall of the Tsardom with the rest of the Forward staff, but decided that America had become his home and chose not to return.